 I promise to have a limo pick him up at 6:30.
 The Youth Group starts at 7:30, an ungodly time for NYC scenesters.

 Rehearsal goes well.
 We play mostly early 60’s dance songs, like ‘Twist and Shout,’ which is a song the early Beatles covered.
 Also, ‘Roll over Beethoven’, ‘Long Tall Sally,’ ‘Rock and Roll Music,’ and ‘Kansas City.’
 We also do Elvis’s ‘I got a Woman’ to be ready for an encore.
-John insists we not do songs he had written with Paul McCartney to avoid problems with Paul’s new wife Linda’s father, the music lawyer.
-I pleaded for ‘Hey, Jude,’ changing it to the original ‘Hey, Jules,’ as a mood setting introduction for all the Jace’s Place’s kids who had been abandoned.
-Father and son have a long conversation about their issues, finally agreeing this was John’s attempt to bridge the gap after his divorce from Julian’s mother.
+John insists we not do songs he wrote with Paul McCartney to avoid problems with Paul’s new wife Linda’s father, the music lawyer.
+I plead for ‘Hey, Jude,’ changing it to the original ‘Hey, Jules,’ as a mood setting introduction for all the Jace’s Place’s kids who had been abandoned.
+Father and son have a long conversation about their issues, finally agreeing this is John’s attempt to bridge the gap after his divorce from Julian’s mother.
 Jules is a bit teary-eyed once it’s agreed to start the set with his song.
 I explain why Burroughs will open the concert with a poem.
 John instantly gets the Beat connection.
 Ringo laughs when John explains who Burroughs is.
 Jace signed ‘serendipity’ to me.
-Our spirits are up-beat while the mood descended into Dark Ages Goth.
+Our spirits are up-beat while the mood descends into Dark Ages Goth.

 Yoko prepares a special noodles dinner for us.
 I go down to the Dakota Concierge desk and arrange for a limo to transport our equipment and instruments to St Patrick’s and to collect Burroughs from the Chelsea.
 Feeling unnaturally friendly toward Jack’s cousins, I go to the Stone apartment and reveal the surprise Beatles reunion we’re organizing.
 Having fallen off the A-list at Collegiate, they are inspired to let all their social-climbing friends know about the event.
 I don’t promise Page Six but they’re hopeful.
 I now called them Trent and Bent.